shihshen/Monocle/README.md

 Monocle
 ========

-A cross platform log analyzing tool which prvoides an chrome offline app and online service.
+A cross platform text analyzing tool which prvoides an chrome offline app and web-based online service.

  - Here is the [online service].